Haider-29/DB-Assignment-2/README.md

 ![Q25.3 Image](Q25.3.png)
 ### Query 4:
 >Query to find contact information of all non corporation owners\
->This is important to to maintain up-to-date contact information for their individual clients
+>This is important to to maintain up-to-date contact information for their individual clients\
+This is implmeneted by joining owners with person table and displayinng person info where owner isCorpoation = 0
 ```
 SELECT
     FName AS Name,